makp0/storybook-addon-jotai/README.md

 - `yarn start` runs babel in watch mode and starts Storybook
 - `yarn build` build and package your addon code

-## Release Management

-### Creating a release

-Automatically created when pushing to GitHub